Battery-Powered Blowers: Ready to Meet the Sweeping Industry's Needs?

 What to Look For When Purchasing a Used Sweeper

-If you're considering the purchase of a used sweeper, here's what you need to know.
-Read the story.
+If you're considering the purchase of a used sweeper, here's what you need to know courtesy of the World Sweeping Association.
+Read the info.

 GPS: Is Now the Time?